Charles River Rats: History

-Currently, the Rat's men's side competes in Division III.
-In fall of 2017 they beat out Old Gold RFC to earn a spot in playoffs, the first time in over 10 years.
-Playoffs begin in Spring 2018.
+Currently, the Rat's men's side competes in Division II, being promoted back after a strong run to the Division III National Final Four in 2024.
+In 2015, the Rat's men's side advanced to the Division III NERFU Cup finals, eventually losing to the Springfield Rifles RFC.
+In the fall of 2017 they beat out Old Gold RFC to earn a spot in playoffs.
+They have competed successfully at the top of the table, making the playoffs in each of the past 7 seasons, starting in 2017.
+In 2022, after an undefeated regular season, the Rats made a run at a title, after capturing NERFU's championship and defeating Lehigh Valley RFC (PA) in the Atlantic Super Regional Round of 16.
+They came up just short in the Round of 8, losing to Union County RFC (NJ) 15-14 in the Atlantic Super Regional Championship.
+Currently, in 2024, Charles River's Men's team has made history once again, with a run culminating in a National Championship Final 4 appearance, set for May 17–19, 2024.
+Charles River capped a 7-1 regular season with a hard fought 24-22 victory over a strong Boston Irish Wolfhounds 2nd XV, followed by a 34-12 win over a blossoming rival in Lehigh Valley RFC (PA) in the Round of 16, and a 30-24 victory against a strong Old Blue RFC (NY) side in the Atlantic Super Regional Championship.
+This marks the furthest that any Charles River team has ever made it.

 2005 also marked the first season of the Lady Rats, a women's team to complement the men's team.
 The women had a successful winning first season, fielding a competitive side in all of their matches.
 In 2007, they went undefeated in Division III and were promoted to Division II.
 In the NERFU realignment in 2009, they were placed in Division III.
 In May 2011, they won the Division III championship.
 Since then, and multiple NERFU realignments, Charles River Women's RFC is currently competing in DII.
 In 2017 they made the playoffs for the second time in their history, and fell in the second round.

+In 2023, the club celebrated its 50th anniversary.
 The Rats men's side has been running about 50 active players per season and the women's side has been running about 40 players.

+In 2024, The Rats successfully made it to the National Final Fours before falling to Colusa County in a hard-fought close encounter in Austin, Texas.